openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 All incident reports will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

+## Transparency

+The number and relevant details of the incidents reported, escalation requests, and appeals, along with the responses made and actions taken should be made available in a redacted form to the Cross Project Council for further dissemination on a yearly basis.

+## Record keeping

+A record of all communications related to an incident report, escalation request, or appeal must be kept.

 ## Confidentiality

 The identity of the victim(s) and reporter(s) of a code of conduct violation must be kept confidential.